bhavik-knight/5560-MRI-Project/FINAL_REPORT.md

 # MRI Digital Twin: Final Project Report
 **Author**: Bhavik
-**Date**: 2025-12-18
+**Date**: 2025-12-19
 **Status**: Generated from Simulation Data

 ---

 ## 1. Abstract
 This project utilized Discrete-Event Simulation (DES) to model the patient flow of a high-volume MRI department.
-By creating a 'Digital Twin' of the facility, we validated current operations against empirical benchmarks [Source 9] and uncovered the "Utilization Paradox": while magnets appear occupied **114.2%** of the time, the true productive (scanning) time is only **86.5%**.
-This **27.7%** operational overhead ("Brown Time") represents the primary opportunity for optimization.
+By creating a 'Digital Twin' of the facility, we validated current operations against empirical benchmarks [Source 9] and uncovered the "Utilization Paradox": while magnets appear occupied **70.3%** of the time, the true productive (scanning) time is only **52.9%**.
+This **17.4%** operational overhead ("Yellow Time") represents the primary opportunity for optimization.
 A targeted intervention ("Singles Line") was tested but yielded negligible gains (+0.6%), indicating upstream bottlenecks in Registration are constraining the system before the magnets can be fully saturated.

 ---